Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.rst

 VeraCrypt (formerly TrueCrypt)
 ------------------------------

-`VeraCrypt <https://www.veracrypt.fr/en/Home.html>`_ is a free and Open Source disk encryption software for Windows, macOS, and GNU/Linux.
+`VeraCrypt <https://www.veracrypt.fr/en/Home.html>`_ is a free and Open Source disk encryption software for Windows, macOS, and GNU+Linux.
 It is the successor of TrueCrypt and thus recommended, although the following instructions should apply to TrueCrypt as well.

 Follow these steps to use the program with `Nitrokey Storage 2 <https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56>`_ or `Nitrokey Pro